During the Project you will work on your technical and communication skills. At the end of this module you'll learn the

 The final projects form the final module of the full-stack web development course, comprising four weeks following the completion of the last teaching-based module (currently the database module).
 The objectives of this module are to:

 - Bring together everything the trainees have learned so far (most projects involve a Node/Express backend with a database and a React frontend);

-- Give an opportunity to demonstrate teamwork and a mix of interpersonal and technical skills that the students can talk about when applying for jobs; and Deliver something valuable for CYF or a partner organisation.
+- Give an opportunity to demonstrate teamwork and a mix of interpersonal and technical skills that the trainees can talk about when applying for jobs; and Deliver something valuable for CYF or a partner organisation.